 \subsection{Proof of Theorem \ref{thm:bracketdegree}}

 Now we complete the proof of Theorem \ref{thm:bracketdegree}.
 Recall that from Section \ref{subsec:simplifyss} we have

-and we would like to show that where $\deg(\sigma_A, 0) = H_n(D) + 2r(n^2+n)$, and $\deg(\sigma, a)$ is the maximum degree of a term indexed by $\sigma, a$ in the state sum of $\langle D^n_{\jwproj}\rangle$.
-Recall also that $c$ is the number of split strands of $\sigma$ and that by \eqref{eqn:aeqc} we need only to consider states $\sigma$ with parameter $a$ such that $\frac{a}{2}=c$.
+and we would like to show that where $\deg(\sigma_+, 0) = H_n(D) + 2r(n^2+n)$, and $\deg(\sigma, a)$ is the maximum degree of a term indexed by $\sigma, a$ in the state sum of $\langle D^n_{\jwproj}\rangle$.
+Recall also that $2c$ is the number of split strands of $\sigma$ and that by \eqref{eqn:aeqc}, we need only to consider states $\sigma$ with parameter $a$ such that $\frac{a}{2}=c$.

-If $\sigma$ is a state with $c=0$ that is not the all-$A$ state, then it must choose the $B$-resolution at a crossing outside of the maximal twist region of negative weight $r$, which will merge at least one pair of circles compared to the all-$A$ state.
-Hence, a sequence $s$ from $\sigma_A$ to $\sigma$ for $a=0$ contains at least one pair of states that merges a pair of circles.
+If $\sigma$ is a state with $a=c=0$ that is not the all-$+$ state, then it must choose the $-$-resolution at a crossing in a positive maximal twist region, which will merge at least one pair of circles compared to the all-$+$ state.
+Hence, a sequence $s$ from $\sigma_+$ to $\sigma$ for $a=0$ contains at least one pair of states that merges a pair of circles.
 This implies that so